a-png129/Influencer-Marketing-Database/README.md

 ## Reference
 This project has used the provided resources (demo project) in tutorial for javascript: https://www.students.cs.ubc.ca/~cs-304/resources/javascript-oracle-resources/node-setup.html

+## Note about sql files
+1. the table_creation.sql is the one required by this project
+2. queries.sql cannot be run.
+It just give a better view for people to see all the query we used

+## How to run the project
+1. run the table_creation.sql to load the data into the database
+2. type "cd Project" in the terminal to go to the project folder
+3. type sh remote-start.sh to run the project
+4. click the link to open the local host

 ## Milestone 3

 ### Functionality